 The North FaceWomen's Jump Down Parka provides winter protection from the top of your head to your knees.
 This cold-weather coat features waterproof DryVent fabric and 550-fill down insulation.
 Not once was I cold in Alaska in this parka!

 For your bottom half, you will want something that protects you from the wind for sure.
-Of course, you can go in a traditional ski pant that is insulated.
-However, for me, I find that they are a bit too warm for things like snowshoeing.
+Of course, you can go in traditional ski pants that are insulated.
+However for me, I find that they are a bit too warm for things like snowshoeing.
 I love the Marmot scree pants – they are my favorite winter outdoor pants.
-They are heavier than hiking pants and are nice and stretchy so they feel comfortable over your base layer.
+They are heavier than hiking pants and are nice and stretchy, so they feel comfortable over your base layer.
 They also have extreme water-repellent material.
 I can watch as rain just bounces off of them!
 Plus, they have a zippered phone pocket!
-However good ski pants will work too for wind protection and warmth.
+However, good ski pants will work for wind protection and warmth, too.

 A great outer layer for extreme cold environments.
 Seam-sealed 2-layer DryVent™ fabric provides waterproof/breathable protection from the elements